CyVerse-learning-materials/container_camp_workshop_2019/getting_started/main.rst

 ============================

 All attendees, speakers, sponsors and volunteers at our workshop are required to follow this code of conduct.
-Organisers will enforce this code throughout the event.
-We expect cooperation from all participants to help ensure a safe environment for everyone.
+CyVerse expects and appreciates cooperation from all participants to help ensure a safe, collaborative environment for everyone.

 This Code of Conduct is taken from http://confcodeofconduct.com/.
 See http://www.ashedryden.com/blog/codes-of-conduct-101-faq for more information on codes of conduct.

-**FAIR principles**
+**FAIR Data principles**

 Container Camp supports FAIR data principles by providing services that help make data Findable, Accessible, Interoperable, and Reusable.
-Participants will get an introduction to containers and learn how to create and manage containers.
+Participants will get an introduction to containers and learn how to create and manage containers, enabling interoperability and reusability of data.

 **Learning objectives**